DarthMike/darthmike.github.io/source/_posts/2015-11-28-transitioning-ios-versions.markdown

 [As I wrote before][fragmentation], developers in the Apple ecosystem face a different kind of fragmentation.
 We're forced to adopt breaking changes every year, or 'die' in the process.
 Apple forces us to start using new features of the OS, and has a policy of deprecating APIs a lot faster than we like.

-A mobile engineering team should embrace change, knowing they'll need to assign some engineering resources to keeping up with code changes, otherwise the code will rot faster than expected.
+A mobile engineering team should embrace change, knowing they'll need to assign some engineering resources to keep up with code changes required to support new and old OS versions.
+Otherwise the code will rot faster than expected.
 (Anybody heard about complete rewrite of a feature just written a year ago?).

 I'm going to share with you what I consider are best practices to keep up with OS upgrades in an iOS project.

-# Best practices to transition
+# Transitioning iOS versions gracefully

 I would divide best practices in 3 categories: